kubereboot/kured/README.md

 GO111MODULE=on make
 ```

+You can find the current preferred version of Golang in the [go.mod file](go.mod).

 If you are interested in contributing code to kured, please take a look at
 our [development][development] docs.